shikharmohan/PogoCodingChallenge/README.md

 3. Username is `user_good`
 4. Password is `pass_good`

-Out of scope:
+Bonus/Nice to haves:
 1. Supporting multiple Plaid linked accounts
 2. Making it look pretty, responsive etc.

-The focus of this exercise is to see how you can build something functional end-to-end.
+3. Viewing already claimed purchases

 By the end of this, you will have created or modified data models, apis and views/components.
-Please add unit tests only to the code you're introducing.

 Feel free to use any publicly available resources, libraries, etc. that helps you accomplish this coding challenge!

-Ran into issues or have questions?
+Run into issues or have questions?
 Email shikhar@joinpogo.com

 <br>